-Camp registration opens on March 1st of 2017.
+Camp registration opens on March 1st of each year.
 Registration is completed online using the UltraCamp website.

 We recommend registering as soon as possible to ensure you receive your first choice of session.
 Most weeks fill up by mid-May.